kristofferlind/NETProjise/README.md

 * Add a home page showing some statistics to get more mvc views (this will be a few presentation pages, home, stats, about, contact)

 ##External Apis
 Which external apis are used might change, calendar is probably a great idea.
 Not that sure about the commit log though.
 These will change if I figure something a bit more interesting out.
-Guessing I have a few weeks of work before I can think about adding new features.
+Guessing I have a few weeks of work before it's time to add these features.

 ##Bonus tasks
 * add configurable public project reports using mvc (configuration in spa, public page in mvc)